TanStack/virtual/docs/api/virtualizer.md

 getScrollElement: () => TScrollElement
 ```

 A function that returns the scrollable element for the virtualizer.
-It may return undefined if the element is not available yet.
+It may return null if the element is not available yet.

 ### `estimateSize`